ViolaFlower/Legacy-Tweaks/README.md

 ## Special Thanks
 - Pedro270707/AndroidDr for guidance and assistance in development
 - NicSonic for making the legacy-styled "Minecraft: Java Edition" logo
-- Agarilao for helping out with bug testing and general assistance in development
+- Agarilmao for helping out with bug testing and general assistance in development